nbgrp/singlea/docs/bundles/jwt-fetcher.md

 Spomky's [JWT Framework](https://github.com/web-token/jwt-framework/), in addition to a mandatory signature of the JWT, it can be encrypted (according to JOSE).

+## Prerequisites

+You need to install the Spomky's [JWT Framework](https://github.com/web-token/jwt-framework) (which include JoseFrameworkBundle) before install the SingleA JWT bundle (or simultaneously).
+This is because the Spomky's bundle, like this one, use dedicated repository for Symfony Flex recipes, and you need to add it in your `composer.json` or enable the bundle manually.

 ## Installation

 ### Symfony Flex